 In this blog we will dive into workstation management which will include three sections to cover the on-boarding of workstations, managing, maintenance and motoring of these workstations and then decommissioning or off-boarding of these workstations.

 Firstly, of course we will need a check list when it comes to on-boarding new work stations.
-Checklists should be used with all I.T processes but even more so when it comes to on-boarding workstations.
+Checklists should be used with all I.T processes but even more so when it comes to workstation management and on-boarding workstations.
 By using a checklist you will ensure consistency across your organisation which will result in easier support and troubleshooting by your team.
 The first step that should be on your on-boarding checklist is obviously procuring the workstation for your user, whether its from a supplier or maybe you have a BYOD policy in your network.
 Preferably I am all for standardising the platform that you are rolling out for ease of management and support and typically would steer clear from a BYOD environment.
 Limiting your fleet to a limited number of hardware platforms will mean easier software and driver roll-outs and you can also create a stand SOE image that can be easily rolled out rather then the nightmare of installing each business app fresh on each workstation that comes through the organisation.
 Having a standard vendor will also sometimes mean better pricing or support.
 When it come to choosing a vendor or machine model from a reputable manufacturer like Dell or HP it can be confusing and tedious task to choose one over another with similar specs and pricing.
 In the end I would recommend choosing the one that comes with the best support and service level agreement and also choose based on the sales team you deal with and how quickly you can source equipment from them.
 Ultimately which ever supplier you go with you want to ensure that if you do have an issue you will be able to have it resolved fast or if you need to procure a device fast you can get it without issues.

 Once you have chosen on a vendor you will then choose at least three models that you will roll out to cater for different roles at your organisation.
 Choosing three different models would be the maximum to cater for your low, medium and high specced workstations for the different tasks that your users perform daily.